-We are the Bristol club in the Kolesnikov's School of Mind and Body Development with Aikido organisation.
-We have clubs throughout the UK and offer you the chance to learn this martial art.
-Aikido can:
+We are the Bristol Ki Aikido club in the Kolesnikov’s School of Mind and Body Development with Aikido organisation.
+We have clubs elsewhere in the UK and offer you the chance to learn this Ki Aikido, which can:

 To train regularly with us you need to become a member of the organisation.
-This is a yearly fee of £40.
-You then only need to pay for the lessons you attend - which is currently £5.
-This Aikido club is a "not for profit" voluntary organisation where all funds after costs are ploughed back into the club.
+This is a yearly fee of £45.
+Then you only need to pay for the lessons you attend – which is currently £5.
+This Aikido club is a “not for profit” voluntary organisation where all funds after costs are ploughed back into the club.
 Our coaches are volunteers and do not charge for their coaching time.

 You can also choose to pay £35 in advance to get 8 lessons. i.e. 1 free lesson.

-Beginners are welcome as is anyone who just wants to watch, but due to the nature of Ki Aikido it is best to get on the mat and have a go to get the feeling of what we do.
+Beginners are welcome as is anyone who just wants to watch, but due to the nature of Ki Aikido, it is best to get on the mat and have a go to get the feeling of what we do.
 To start, wear comfortable clothing that is not restrictive such as tracksuit bottoms and a t-shirt (Shoes are removed before stepping on the mat).
-After a few classes you will need to invest in Gi (a white karate suite or Judo suit) which we can source for you.
+After a few classes, you will need to invest in Gi (a white karate suit or Judo suit) which we can source for you.

 Classes normally comprise of: